webmaeistro/gatsby-plugin-universal-menus/README.md

-# @webmaeistro/gatsby-plugin-universal-menus
+# gatsby-plugin-universal-menus

-A menu plugin for [Gatsby](http://gatsbyjs.org) that allows for infinitely nested menus can also be extended to load menus from any source.
+A menu plugin for [Gatsby](http://gatsbyjs.org) that allows for infinitely nested menus.
+Can also be extended to load menus from any source.

-Full support for extracting menus defined in markdown.
+Full support for extracting menus defined in markdown from soiurce-filesystem.

+:Martin Andersen <marander@pm.me> (@webmaistro)

 ## Install

 ``
-`npm install --save @webmaeistro/gatsby-plugin-universal-menus` ``
+`npm install --save gatsby-plugin-universal-menus`
+``

 ## How to use